Linux-Ginger/OwnScan/README.md

 Brother printer → FTP → OwnScan server → OwnCloud
 ```

-1. The Brother printer scans a document and sends it via FTP to the server running OwnScan.
-2. OwnScan detects the new file and uploads it to OwnCloud via WebDAV (curl).
-3. The local file is deleted after upload.
-4. The scan appears in your OwnCloud folder.
+When you scan a document on your Brother printer, it sends the file via FTP to the OwnScan server.
+OwnScan instantly detects the new file and uploads it directly to your OwnCloud account via WebDAV.
+Once the upload is complete, OwnScan deletes the file from the server — so the scan is stored permanently on OwnCloud, not on the OwnScan server.
+This means the OwnScan server requires almost no storage space, and your scans are always accessible through OwnCloud.

+In short: scan on your printer → file lands in OwnCloud → OwnScan server stays empty.

 ## Requirements

-- Ubuntu 24.04 or higher
+- Ubuntu 24.04 LTS or higher
 - OwnCloud instance on the same local network
 - Brother printer with **Scan to FTP** support (see supported printers below)